-Tissue around tumor holds key to fighting triple negative breast cancerSeptember 19th, 2012 in Cancer /
+Tissue around tumor holds key to fighting triple negative breast cancerSeptember 19, 2012 in Medicine & Health / Cancer

 A natural substance found in the surrounding tissue of a tumor may be a promising weapon to stop triple negative breast cancer from metastasizing.

 A preclinical study published in PLOS ONE September 19 by Thomas Jefferson University researchers found that decorin, a well-studied protein known to help halt tumor growth, induces a series of tumor suppressor genes in the surrounding tissue of triple negative breast cancer tumors that help stop metastasis.